ANA Awards

 Each year the ANA selects the top-ranked abstracts submitted by fellows, residents, and early-career faculty to receive a travel award ( when the meeting is held in person) to attend the Annual Meeting and present their work.
 In 2019, the ANA distributed more than $60,000 in travel awards.
 To see a complete list of awardees, click here!

-Note: Due to the pandemic, ANA2020 was held as a virtual meeting.
-No travel awards were presented.
-This is true in 2021 as well.
+Note: Due to the pandemic, ANA2020 and ANA2021 were held as a virtual meetings.
+No travel awards were provided.

 Annual Meeting Poster Awards